Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/thrustAccelerationFromFile.rst

   simulation.run();

 Now we can plot the temporal evolution of the altitude and mass of the body.
 We compute the altitude using the function :literal:`altitude` of the package :literal:`compute`, which takes as arguments a matrix of Cartesian states (retrieved from columns 2 to 7 of the numerical solution) and the body from which to retrieve the average radius.
-The mass is retrieved from the eight column of the numerical solution matrix:
+The mass is retrieved from the eighth column of the numerical solution matrix:

 .. code-block:: matlab